commschamp/comms_protocols_cpp_src/text/transport/payload.md

 # PAYLOAD Layer

-Processing of the `PAYLOAD` is always the last stage in the protocol stack, when all the other transport data was successfully handled, message object was created and ready to read its field encoded in the PAYLOAD.
+Processing of the `PAYLOAD` is always the last stage in the protocol stack.
+All previous layers have successfully processed their transport data, the message object was created and is ready to read its fields encoded in the PAYLOAD.

 Such layer must receive type of the message interface class as a template parameter and redefine read/write iterator types.